 Only citizens of 80 countries, including the U.S., U.K., and Canada, can visit Vietnam independently; everyone else is allowed entry only if they are on an organized tour.

-Vietnam exempts the citizens of a few Western countries from visa requirements if they plan to be in the country for 15 days or less, but most visitors will need to prearrange a visa.
-All Westerners must have a visa for any stay longer than 15 days.
+Vietnam allows the citizens of some western countries visa-free entry for 15 days or less, but most visitors will need to prearrange a visa.
+Citizens from Chile can remain in Vietnam visa-free for 90 days; all other foreigners from the 80 approved countries must have a visa for any stay longer than 15 days.

 U.S. and Canadian citizens are not eligible for the 15-day Vietnamese visa exemption but can visit the country independently, with no need for an organized tour, as long as they have a pre-arranged e-visa, which is valid for a maximum of 30 days from the date of proposed entry.